archie-judd/bbc-to-spotify/README.md

 - **Spotify Developer App**: You need to create a Spotify app to generate client credentials that will be required for authorizing the CLI.
   - You can follow [Spotify's instructions](https://developer.spotify.com/documentation/web-api/concepts/apps).
   - It is recommended to use the following redirect URI: `http://localhost:8080/bbc-to-spotify`.
-  - Make a note of your client ID and secret.
+  - Make a note of your client ID and secret, you will need them to authorize the CLI.
 - **For a Poetry installation**:
   - Python 3.10+
   - [Poetry](https://python-poetry.org/)